-One day before the 2013 Fort Worth Opera Festival is to begin, the organization announced the 2014 season, its 68th.
+A day before the 2013 Fort Worth Opera Festival begins, the company announced its 2014 season, the 68th.

-The rest of the season comprises one warhorse, Mozart's Cosi fan tutte, and Bizet's second best-known opera, The Pearl Fishers (he also composed Carmen).
-Neither has been presented by Fort Worth Opera in recent years, with Cosi last produced in 1995, and The Pearl Fishers in 1983.
+The rest of the season comprises one warhorse, Mozart's Cosi fan tutte, and Bizet's second-best-known opera, The Pearl Fishers (he also composed Carmen).
+Neither has been presented by Fort Worth Opera in recent years; Cosi was last produced in 1995, The Pearl Fishers in 1983.

-The 2014 Fort Worth Opera Festival, which will include a second installment of the Frontiers initiative that debuts this May, runs April 19-May 11, 2014.
+The 2014 festival will include a second installment of the Frontiers showcase for new works, which runs April 19-May 11, 2014.

-With Blood, With Ink will be performed in McDavid Studio, and the other three in Bass Hall.
+With Blood, With Ink will be performed in the McDavid Studio, the other three in Bass Hall.

 The Pearl Fishers opens the 2014 season, with three performances April 19 and 27 and May 2.
 It will star Hailey Clark, Sean Panikkar, Lee Poulis and Justin Hopkins, and will be directed by John de los Santos and conducted by Joe Illick.
-The libretto by Eugene Cormon and Michel Carré weaves together themes of friendship, honor, jealousy, betrayal and sacrifice.
+The libretto, by Eugene Cormon and Michel Carre, weaves themes of friendship, honor, jealousy, betrayal and sacrifice.
 The opera will be sung in French with English supertitles.

-Così fan tutte, with a libretto by Lorenzo Da Ponte, runs for three performances, April 26, May 3 and 11, and features Jan Cornelius, Kathryn Leehmuis, Scott Quinn, Paul Scholten, Kerriann Otano and Tyler Simpson.
+Cosi fan tutte, with libretto by Lorenzo Da Ponte, has three performances, April 26 and May 3 and 11, and features Jan Cornelius, Kathryn Leehmuis, Scott Quinn, Paul Scholten, Kerriann Otano and Tyler Simpson.
 It will be directed by David Gately and conducted by Garrett Keast.
 It will be sung in Italian with English supertitles.

-Recent Texas Christian University graduate Vanessa Becerra will play the role of Young Juana, with Sandra Lopez as the Dying Sor Juana.
+Recent TCU graduate Vanessa Becerra will play the role of Young Juana, with Sandra Lopez as the Dying Sor Juana.
 Ian McEuen and Audrey Babcock also star.
 Dona Vaughn directs and Tim Myers conducts.
-And, as previously announced, the star designer of the festival will be its costumer, Austin Scarlett, a contestant on the first season of Project Runway.
+And as previously announced, the star designer of the festival will be its costumer, Austin Scarlett, a contestant on the first season of Project Runway.